Music of Haiti

 One of Haiti's musical traditions is known to outsiders simply as compas.
-But in the former non-standardized Haitian Creole, Haitians identify it variously as compa, conpa, and konpa-dirék.
+But in the former non-standardized Haitian Creole, Haitians identify it variously as compa, conpa, and konpa-dirèk.
 Regardless of its various spellings, compas refers to a complex, ever-changing music genre that fuses African rhythms, European ballroom dancing, and Haitian bourgeois aesthetics.
 The word may have derived from the Spanish compás, which relates to the musical rhythm of the "beat" or "pulse."
-One of the most distinctive features of Haitian compas music is the steady, pulsing drum beat, which makes it easy to dance to.
+One of the most distinctive features of Haitian compas music is its steady, pulsing drumbeat, which makes it easy to dance to.

 Haïti Chérie is a traditional patriotic and most recognizable song of Haiti that was written and composed by Dr. Othello Bayard de Cayes and was initially called Souvenir d'Haïti.
 It represents the pride Haitian people feel for their country and culture.
 Within the Haitian community, at home and abroad, it is widely considered as a second national anthem to La Dessalinienne and the song has recorded several different versions.